h12w/gspec/DESIGN.md

 Besides, it also should be able to allow types inserted between test description so that during refactoring, these types can be found and modified too and won't get out of sync.
 Go does not support first class type, so it could be implemented by variables with zero value.
-(OPTIONAL)
+(OPTIONAL, TODO)

 ####Listener
 A listener is an internal object embedded in the test scheduler that collects